Peter Freebody

-Peter Freebody (born 12 August 1950 in Sydney) is an Australian Honorary Professorial Fellow at the University of Wollongong, Australia.
-Past appointments included Professorial Research Fellow with the Faculty of Education and Social Work and a core member of the CoCo Research Centre at the University of Sydney in Sydney, Australia.
-His research and teaching interests include literacy education, classroom interaction and quantitative and qualitative research methods.
-He has served on numerous Australian State and Commonwealth literacy education and assessment advisory groups.
+Peter Freebody (12 August 1950 – 30 August 2026) was an Australian literacy educator and researcher.

+His appointments included Honorary Professorial Fellow at the University of Wollongong, Australia, Professorial Research Fellow with the Faculty of Education and Social Work and a core member of the CoCo Research Centre at the University of Sydney in Sydney, Australia..
+He served on numerous Australian State and Commonwealth literacy education and assessment advisory groups.
 Freebody, with Allan Luke, originated the Four Resources Model of literacy education.

-Personal history and career
+Life and career

-Freebody was born on 12 August 1950 in Sydney, Australia.
+Freebody was born in Sydney, Australia on 12 August 1950.
 He received his Bachelor of Arts (Honours 1st Class) in Education from the University of Sydney in Sydney, Australia in 1973.
-He received his Diploma in Education from the Sydney Teacher's College in 1973 and his Teaching Certificate from the New South Wales Department of Education in 1974.
+Freebody received his Diploma in Education from the Sydney Teacher's College in 1973 and his Teaching Certificate from the New South Wales Department of Education in 1974.
 In 1980 Freebody received his PhD from the School of Education, University of Illinois at Urbana–Champaign, Illinois, U.S.A.

 After receiving his Diploma in Education in 1973, he taught for a year at Normanhurst Boys High School in New South Wales, Australia before taking a position as lecturer at the Center for Behavioral Studies in Education, University of New England, New South Wales from 1975 to 1977.
 He served as a research assistant at the Center for the Study of Reading at the University of Illinois from 1977 to 1979 and as a Visiting Research Associate at the Center for Advanced Study in the Behavioral Sciences in Stanford, California from 1979 to 1980.

 Returning to Australia in 1981, Freebody took a position as Lecturer, and in 1985 he became a Senior Lecturer with the Department of Behavioral Studies in Education, University of New England, Armidale, New South Wales.
 From 1992 to 2002 he was a professor with the Faculty of Education at Griffith University in Brisbane, Queensland.
 In 2003 he moved to Singapore as Professor and Deputy Dean (Research) at the Centre for Research in Pedagogy and Practice, National Institute of Education (part of Nanyang Technological University).
 Returning to Australia in 2005, Freebody took a position as Professor in the School of Education at the University of Queensland in St. Lucia.
 In 2007 he accepted a Professorial Research Fellowship at the University of Sydney.

+Freebody died in Berry, New South Wales on 30 August 2026, at the age of 76.